 2005 - present: Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Lund, Sweden.
 In 2005, I became Senior Lecturer and RWI’s first Director of Research (2005-2007).
 I taught international law and various human rights courses in the Masters program.
 I also lectured and conducted extensive training for RWI in Africa, Asia and Europe on a wide range of international law related topics, with special emphasis on gender equality and minority rights.
 I continue teaching and technical assistance responsibilities in the capacity of Visiting Professor at RWI.

-2017-2018: Visiting Professor of International Relations and Global Politics, The American University of Rome, Italy.
+2017-2019: Visiting Professor of International Relations and Global Politics, The American University of Rome, Rome, Italy.

 For my full university teaching / academic curricular experience, click